CCI-MOC/hil/docs/keystone-auth.md

 * The options that the Keystone documentation puts in the section `[keystone_authtoken]` should instead be placed in the extension's section in `haas.cfg`, i.e. `[haas.ext.auth.keystone]`.

-# Usage

-Once HaaS has been configured to work with Keystone, an administrator must manually add Openstack projects to HaaS before they can access the HaaS API.
-The HaaS project names must correspond to the Openstack UUIDs.
-For example, an administrator may execute the command:

-    haas project_create 00de7c85e594473db7461cdf7367166a

-To grant the Openstack project with that UUID access to HaaS.

-The HaaS command line interface will look for the same `OS_*` environment variables used by the Openstack command line tools; these may be set by a user to authenticate when using the CLI.

 [1]: http://docs.openstack.org/developer/keystonemiddleware/